-What is Clash of the Titans about?
+What is The Colliding about?

-Clash of the Titans was a poem that pushed itself to the surface a few weeks into putting my collection for Phoenix together.
+The Colliding was a poem that pushed itself to the surface a few weeks into putting my collection for Phoenix together.
 It really took me by surprise which is a wonderful feeling and one I hope never leaves me.

 This poem explores the reality of a God who is Father and one who has chased me down over and over, pulling me back from the brink countless times.

 What is the significance of the structure of this poem?